The Planted Tank Information

 At first this plant shocked pretty badly, and it didn't help that my water sprite had taken over the top of the tank, cutting it's light.
 It looked dead.
 But I got the sprite and duckweed taken care of, and started fertilizing, and it is now growing back, bright and tiny!

+has anyone had success buying this plant at a nursery or finding them outdoors in the wild, then getting them to grow in their tank?
 There is a garden about a block from my house that has TONS of this stuff covering the ground and I'm thinking i could grab a little bit and put it in my tank.

 Im intending to grow this in my new 14g tank.
 Its bare at the moment but I want to carpet it with HC.
 If I grow emmersed shall I just fill the water up to the gravel?
 Also if I grow emmersed with the other plants be able to grow emmersed too?

 HC is a really beautiful plant when healthy.
 If you have an emersed setup, you can grow HC with extreme ease in it.
 In a submersed tank, you'll need CO2 supplementation or Excel dosing.
 Nonetheless, I have a few scraps of it in my 10 gallon low tech tank, where I only feed the fish, and it survives.